 What Could Have Been - As mentioned in Executive Meddling, the original idea of what became Strange New World, the villain was the Scarecrow, but as he was still off-limits, he was replaced with Hugo Strange.
 However, given the episode's plot, it was probably for the best as he'd have given the twist away.
 Likewise, a proposed but rejected idea of a follow-up DTV to The Batman VS. Dracula would be an adaption of Hush.
 Likewise, the villain on Rumors was originally supposed to have been Hush, too.

 With Great Power Comes Great Insanity: While most villains who came into great power were pieces of work before then, this is still used occasionally, particularly with Clayface, with whom it's all but outright stated that the use of his power causes him to becomes unhinged, unstable and destructive, unless he works very hard at controlling himself (which fails.
 A lot).

 Well-Intentioned Extremist - As Batman puts it in the spin-off "The Batman Strikes" comic series, Poison Ivy means well but her methods are insane.

 While Rome Burns - The Season 4 finale has Alfred and Lucius Fox drinking tea as the Joining destroys Gotham and ash falls like snow before deciding that they still can help Batman, albeit from the Batcave.

-Zombie Apocalypse - In the episode "Strange New World", Professor Hugo Strange releases a toxin that tranforms everyone into zombies into Gotham.
-Batman does all he can to find an antitode, only to realize at the last moment that the zombies are just an illusion Strange created and the antidote he created is actually Strange's real toxin.
+Zombie Apocalypse - In the episode "Strange New World", Professor Hugo Strange releases a toxin that transforms everyone into zombies into Gotham.
+Batman does all he can to find an antidote, only to realize at the last moment that the zombies are just an illusion Strange created and the antidote he created is actually Strange's real toxin.
 Dracula tried to start one in The Movie, if you count vampires as zombies.